bioinformaticsdotca/Pathways_2019/Module2/gprofiler_new/gprofilerORA.md

 * *User threshold* - select 0.05 if you want g:Profiler to return only pathways that are significant (FDR < 0.05).

-TIP: if g:Profiler does not return any results increase the threshold (0.1, then 1) to check that g:Profiler is running successfully but there are simply no significant results for your query.
+:information_source: TIP: if g:Profiler does not return any results increase the threshold (0.1, then 1) to check that g:Profiler is running successfully but there are simply no significant results for your query.

 <img src="./images/gp2.png?raw=true" alt="workflow" width="750" />